clevercode/roomies/brainstorm.markdown

 3. The deployment platform we want to use - Heroku - allows us, as students to deploy at no cost in an industry-standard environment.
-This means we Roomies will be fully usable once our final project is complete.
+This means Roomies will be fully usable once our final project is complete.
 It also means we will have a lot of flexibility to clone the source code for the application and evolve it without damaging the integrity of the final project we turned in for presentation.